Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 Applying exfoliating or resurfacing treatments to actively sunburned skin does not speed up healing.
 It disrupts the skin barrier further, increases inflammation, and raises the risk of post-inflammatory hyperpigmentation.
 Always let the burn fully resolve before booking a resurfacing session.

-Once the skin has stabilized, the following treatments are appropriate in sequence:
+Once the skin has stabilized, the following gentle treatments are appropriate in sequence:

 - Soothing hydration facial: Calms redness and replenishes moisture lost during sun exposure.

-- Antioxidant booster infusion: Delivers Vitamin C and peptides into the skin to reduce oxidative stress from UV exposure.
+- Antioxidant booster infusion: Delivers vitamin C and peptides into the skin — gently driven deeper with sonophoresis or galvanic current — to reduce oxidative stress from UV exposure.

 Pro Tip: Book a consultation before scheduling any facial post-sunburn.
 A trained esthetician can assess your barrier condition and tell you exactly which treatments are safe at your current stage of healing.